jlin00/6s898-final-project/_posts/2023-12-12-training-robust-networks.md

     </div>
 </div>
 <div class="caption">
     Figure 13.
-Comparison of the heatmaps for both models when passed in an image of a refrigerator
+Comparison of the heatmaps for both models when passed in an image of a frog
 </div>

 <div class="row mt-3">